General Manager - Recruitment

 Initially, I took up a position in education recruitment in Sydney, placing school teachers and I was in the role for about three years.

-I was then given an opportunity to be part of a team, opening a recruitment office in Canberra.
+I was then given an opportunity to be part of a team opening a recruitment office in Canberra.
 The plan was to come to Canberra for the opportunity to progress my career, stay for a couple of years and then move on.
-Six and a bit years later, I am still here and loving it!
+More than 8 years later, I am still here and loving it!
 During that time I got to experience managing offices remotely in Adelaide and Darwin, launch a new office in Canberra and help grow a team from 12 to 30.

 What attracted you to join the business?